-As the lubricant for the moving parts of your engine, motor oil is widely considered to be the most important fluid you can use.
+As the lubricant for the moving parts of your engine, oil is widely considered to be the most important fluid you can use.
 It prevents excessive engine wear and tear, which makes it vital to keep your car running.
-So it's important to understand the different types of motor oil available and how to choose the best one for your vehicle, budget, and needs.
+So it's important to understand the different types of engine oil available and how to choose the best one for your vehicle, budget, and needs.

 Regular, synthetic, and blend